ndau/chaincode/contexts.md

 Calculates node payout awards proportionally by stake, with a fixed percentage to the node operator.

-This script is run with these values on the stack:
+This script is run with these values pushed on the stack in this order:

-* a list of stakers, consisting of structs, where each struct has:
+2: a list of stakers, consisting of structs, where each struct has:
     * address of the staked account
     * amount staked in napu
     * timestamp when the stake occurred
-* the total node payout amount in napu
+1: the total node payout amount in napu
-* the address of the staked account for which the node reward is being calculated (the node operator's address)
+0: the address of the staked account for which the node reward is being calculated (the node operator's address)

 The return value is a list containing addresses and a payout for each address.